Alternator (automotive): Magnetos in early automobiles

 Some early automobiles, like the Ford Model T, used a different sort of charging system: an engine-driven magneto which generated low-voltage alternating current that was supplied to trembler coils, which provided the high voltage needed to generate ignition sparks.
 (This was different from a true ignition magneto, which generates high voltage directly.)
-Since such a magneto system only depended on the engine's motion to generate current, it could even be used when starting a manually cranked engine, provided the crank was pulled sharply, so that the magneto would produce enough current for the coils to make good sparks.
+Since such a magneto system depended only on the engine's motion to generate current, it could be used even when starting a manually cranked engine, provided the crank was pulled sharply, so that the magneto would produce enough current for the coils to make good sparks.

 The Model T incorporated its magneto into the engine flywheel.
 The first Model Ts used the magneto solely for the trembler coil ignition.
 Beginning with the 1915 model year, Ford added electric headlights, also powered by the magneto.
 The magneto circuit was strictly AC, with no battery included.
-(There was a switch on the ignition coils to use a battery instead, which could be helpful when starting in cold weather, but Ford neither provided a battery nor did it encourage the use of one before it introduced an electric starter in 1919.
-The owner would have to install the battery themselves and charge it externally.)
+(There was a switch on the ignition coils to use a battery instead, which could be helpful when starting in cold weather, but Ford neither provided a battery nor encouraged the use of one before it introduced an electric starter in 1919.
+Owners would have to install the battery themselves and charge it externally.)

 Starting in the 1919 model year, Ford upgraded the Model T to include an electric starter, which was standard for some models and optional for others.
 This starter installation also included a battery, charged by a conventional dynamo, and the lights were now powered by the battery.
 However, the flywheel magneto still powered the ignition, and since models without the starter had no battery, they continued to use magneto-powered lights.